-The return of the Monterey style: How 1960s tract homes brought Spanish Colonial elegance to the Tri-Valley
+The Monterey balcony boom: 1960s tract homes in the Tri-Valley

 Monterey style homes across the Tri-Valley